-There is more information on how to work out how much Class 1 NIC you pay in the 'employed section'.
+There is more information on how to work out how much Class 1 NIC you pay in the employment section.

 What happens if I have another job?

-There is more information on what happens if you have more than one employment, or if you are both employed and self-employed in the ‘employed section’.
+There is more information on what happens if you have more than one employment, or if you are both employed and self-employed in the employment section.

 Can I pay too much or too little NIC?

-Each year there is a maximum amount of NICs that any individual has to pay (across all the Classes).
+Each year there is a maximum amount of NIC that any individual has to pay (across all the Classes).